Best pool vacuum: 6 essential buys for easy pool cleaning

 Reasons to avoid

-The Dolphin Nautilus CC Plus Robotic Pool Vacuum takes the number one spot as it automatically, thoroughly cleans your backyard pool with almost no user effort required.
+The Dolphin Nautilus CC Plus Robotic Pool Vacuum takes the number one spot as it automatically and thoroughly cleans your backyard pool with almost no user effort required.
 This robotic cleaner works just like a robot vacuum inside the house; you simply set it and forget it.
 It also has CleverClean technology which ensures it works its way around your whole pool, including the walls, without missing a spot.

 We love that it is so user-friendly.
 It has a simple display so you can push a few buttons and sit back and relax while it does the hard work for you.
 It doesn’t require any installation as it has inbuilt filters and doesn’t need to be hooked up to the skimmer.
 You just plug it into a power supply and let it get to work.

 It works well whether you have a fiberglass, vinyl, tile, or cement pool liner and, as it has its own filter built-in, it won’t affect the lifespan of your pool's filtration system.
 This model has dual scrubbing brushes and superior filtering capabilities to keep your pool squeaky clean.
-It also comes with a fine filter included so you can switch to clear smaller particles like sand or gravel.
+It also comes with a fine filter included, so you can switch to clear smaller particles like sand or gravel.

 The Dolphin Nautilus is very efficient; it can clean a 33ft long pool in under two hours, which is a lot faster than we could do with a manual vacuum.
 Plus, it's able to clean pools up to 50ft long.

-We love the scheduling feature too.
+We love the scheduling feature, too.
 You can set it to clean your pool daily, every other day, or every three days to keep it looking crystal clear.
-You do have to remember to empty the filter regularly though so it doesn’t get clogged up.
+You do have to remember to empty the filter regularly though, so it doesn’t get clogged up.

 The only drawback is that all of this doesn't come cheap.
 It’s one of the more pricey options on our list and it may be a little more than some pool owners need.
 However, it's also more energy-efficient than many other vacuums, so it could save on bills in the long run.
 It also can't clean steps very well and it sometimes gets tangled in its ‘tangle-free’ cable.